CDRT/mk_docs/docs/ref/bios/settings/thinkpad/usb.md

 Whether to enable charging when system is in hibernate or power-off state and in battery mode.

+!!! info ""
-?> Visible only if 'Always on USB' is Enabled.
+    Visible only if 'Always on USB' is Enabled.

 Possible options: